MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 ---

-title: "Unlocking the Secrets of the Universe with a Telescope"
+title: "Blog 6: Unlocking the Secrets of the Universe with a Telescope"
 date: 2025-10-10
 categories: [Astronomy, Cosmology, Astrophysics, Modern Physics, Atomic and Molecular Physics]
 use_math: true